DigitalLifeCollective/mapped-projects/README.md

  * The map "build" will pick up the new information and you are on the map!

-There is no other database or repository for the data and it remains source controled in github with version history for members and interested members to see.
+There is no other database or repository for the data and it remains source controled in github with version history for members and interested public to see.
 We are using the MIT license which means others can use this data.

 In the review process we will do the following: